Vanchugor/OSdata2/README.md

 Things you can find here:
 * unoptimised stupid bash scripts
-* "memory usage while a memory wasting process is running" dataset
+* "memory usage while a memory-wasting process is running" dataset